BrandonQ3/Elk-Stack-Project-1/README.md

 SSH into the control node and follow the steps below:
 - Copy the playbook file to roles directory.
-- Update the hosts file to include... webserver, ips and elk.
+- Update the hosts file to include... webserver, IP's and elk.
 - Run the playbook, and navigate to htt:// ELK-VM Ip:5601/app/kibana Elto check that the installation worked as expected.

 ![HTTP Kibana screenshot submit](https://user-images.githubusercontent.com/84944319/133935029-e9016e6d-94bc-4816-b88f-b0bc975cca50.jpg)